adhywiranata/fg-formgenerator/README.md

 1. data-func to call user-defined javascript functions.
 2. data-ajax for ajax call during the input blur or keyups.
+3. Travis CI integration.
+4. Test cases using PhantomJs.
-3. rewrite these into ES6!
+5. rewrite these into ES6!

 ##Contributing to the Project

+Since the test cases haven't been written yet, I might overlooked some bugs, so if by any chance you got one, please add a new issue.
+I'll be working on it ASAP.

 yep, this plugin is far from good, so any contribution would be appreciated!
 Simply fork this repo, then create a pull request.
 Lets save our coffee-to-code-converter